Tishacy/MSpider/README.md

    create a spider named test.
    ```

 2. Open the spider file `test.py`.
-Find `self.source = []` in line 15, and replacing it by the sources (usually a list of urls) you’d like to handle by the spider, such as:
+Find `self.source = []` in line 8 (or line 15 if your spider template is 'Crawler'), and replacing it by the sources (usually a list of urls) you’d like to handle by the spider, such as:

    ```python
    self.source = ['http://www.github.com',